 As described in the strategy section of our Form 10-K for the year ended December 31, 2014, our market strategy is to continue to focus on our legacy government biometrics markets and expand into new commercial biometrics markets.
-While we derived a meaningful amount of license and services revenue from commercial customers in the current quarter, we are unable to predict future revenue from commercial markets as these are emerging markets.
+While we derived a meaningful amount of license and services revenue from commercial customers in the first half of 2015, we are unable to predict future revenue from commercial markets as these are emerging markets for us.